jackbrighton/cp-pmp-docs/pulling-pmp-content-into-cp-by-story.md

 3. Paste the PMP story GUID into the Search term box.
 4. Click the Get document button.

 You'll see a green box with a link to the story.
 Click the story link and it opens as a web page.
 You can now edit the story to assign it to a Category, add Tags, or relate it to a Program.
-This is how you can organize PMP stories on your Core Publisher page by Category, Tag, or Program.
+This is the most direct way you can organize specific PMP stories on your Core Publisher pages by Category, Tag, or Program.

 ##If you don't know the [GUID](what-is-a-pmp-guid.md) of a specific PMP story, search the PMP